How to build your own ASP-based system?!: Intermediate language

 Body $B$ has one of two forms: \begin{itemize} \item Normal bodies have form

 where $n \geq 0$ is the length of the rule body, and each $l_i$ is a literal. \item Weight bodies have form

 where $l$ is a positive integer to denote the lower bound, $n \geq 0$ is the number of literals in the rule body, and each $l_i$ and $w_i$ are a literal and a positive integer. \end{itemize} All types of ASP rules are included in the above rule format.
-Heads are disjunctions or choices, including the special case of singular disjunctions for representing normal rules.
-As in the \smodels\ format, aggregates are restricted to a singular body, just that in \aspif\ cardinality constraints are taken as special weight constraints.
+Heads are disjunctions or choices, including the special case of one-element disjunctions for representing normal rules.
+As in the \smodels\ format, aggregate rules are restricted to one-element bodies, just that in \aspif\ cardinality constraints are taken as special weight constraints.
 Otherwise, a body is simply a conjunction of literals.

-The three rules in Listing~\ref{prg:ezy} are represented by the statements in lines~\ref{aspif:ezy:rule:one}--\ref{aspif:ezy:rule:tri} of Listing~\ref{prg:ezy:aspif}.
+The three rules in Listing~\ref{prg:ezy} are represented by the statements in Lines~\ref{aspif:ezy:rule:one}--\ref{aspif:ezy:rule:tri} of Listing~\ref{prg:ezy:aspif}.
 For instance, the four occurrences of \lstinline{1} in Line~\ref{aspif:ezy:rule:one} capture a rule with a choice in the head, having one element, identified by \lstinline{1}.
 The two remaining zeros capture a normal body with no element.
-For another example, lines~\ref{aspif:d:rule:one}--\ref{aspif:d:rule:six} of Listing~\ref{aspif:diff} represent 6 of the facts in Listing~\ref{prg:grd:diff}, the four regular atoms in lines~\ref{grd:diff:fact:one}--\ref{grd:diff:fact:for} along two comprising theory atoms in lines~\ref{grd:diff:fact:fiv} and \ref{grd:diff:fact:six}.
+For another example, Lines~\ref{aspif:d:rule:one}--\ref{aspif:d:rule:six} of Listing~\ref{aspif:diff} represent 6 of the facts in Listing~\ref{prg:grd:diff}, the four regular atoms in Lines~\ref{grd:diff:fact:one}--\ref{grd:diff:fact:for} along two comprising theory atoms in Lines~\ref{grd:diff:fact:fiv} and \ref{grd:diff:fact:six}.

 \myparagraph{Minimize statements} have form where $p$ is an integer priority, $n \geq 0$ is the number of weighted literals, each $l_i$ is a literal, and each $w_i$ is an integer weight.
 Each of the above expressions gathers weighted literals sharing the same priority $p$ from all \lstinline{#minimize} directives and weak constraints in a logic program.
 As before, maximize statements are translated into minimize statements.